Distract Large Language Models for Automatic Jailbreak Attack: Experiments

 $\bullet\,$ PAIR \citep{chao2023jailbreaking} is a black-box algorithm to create jailbreak prompts; however, the generated prompts are restricted to a specific singular malicious request.

 $\bullet\,$ GPTFuzzer \citep{yu2023gptfuzzer} is a black-box framework for generating jailbreak templates.
 It relies extensively on manually crafted jailbreak prompts as seeds.

-\paragraph{Metrics} We employ two variations of the Attack Success Rate (ASR) as our evaluation metrics: Top-1 ASR (T1) and Top-5 ASR (T5).
+\paragraph{Metrics.} We employ two variations of the Attack Success Rate (ASR) as our evaluation metrics: Top-1 ASR (T1) and Top-5 ASR (T5).
 Top-1 ASR measures the success rate of the single most effective jailbreak template, identified by its superior ability to provoke jailbreak responses from the target model.
 Conversely, Top-5 ASR involves selecting the five most successful jailbreak templates based on their efficacy in eliciting jailbreak responses from the target model.
 These templates are applied sequentially in an attempt to jailbreak the target model, with any successful jailbreak within these attempts counted as a success.
-By differentiating between Top-1 and Top-5 ASR, we can assess both the effectiveness of the single most potent jailbreak template and the combined success rate of the top five templates.
-This approach offers a comprehensive evaluation of the potential aggregate impact of several high-performing templates on the target model.